Conscription in the United Kingdom: Second World War

-At the outbreak of war, on 3 September 1939, the Military Training Act was overtaken by the National Service act.
+At the outbreak of war, on 3 September 1939, the Military Training Act was overtaken by the National Service (Armed Forces) Act 1939.
 The first intake was absorbed into the army.
 This act imposed a liability to conscription to all men aged 18 to 41 years who were living in Great Britain.
 Men could be rejected for medical reasons, and those engaged in vital industries or occupations were "reserved" at a particular age beyond which no one in that job would be enlisted.
 For example, lighthouse keepers and police officers were "reserved" at 18 years old.
 From 1943, some conscripts were directed into the British coal mining industry and become known as the "Bevin Boys".
 Provision was also made for conscientious objectors, who were required to justify their position to a tribunal, with power to allocate the applicant to one of three categories: unconditional exemption; exemption conditional upon performing specified civilian work (frequently farming, forestry or menial hospital work); exemption from only combatant service, meaning that the objector had to serve in the specially created Non-Combatant Corps or in some other non-combatant unit such as the Royal Army Medical Corps.

 By 1942 all male British subjects between 18 and 51 years old and all females 20 to 30 years old resident in Great Britain and the Isle of Man were liable to be called up, with some exemptions: